2023–2025 Sundhnúkur eruptions: Grindavík and residents

 The main concern and risk in Grindavík currently comes from the extensive cracks and faults that have appeared, most of which formed during the subsidence in November 2023.
 Some of these pre-existing cracks have expanded following subsequent eruptions, and additional new ones have also formed.
 Before the November event, authorities were cognisant of existing fissures; however, many structures and pieces of infrastructure were built over these old cracks, disregarding the potential for their reactivation after being dormant for more than 2,000 years.
 There are seven fracture zones in the Grindavík area; all of which have shown movement since November 2023.
 The largest crack, Stamphólsgjá, exceeds 30 m in depth and reaches up to 3 m in width.
 Since the onset of these events, specialists—including those from the Icelandic Road Administration—have been continuously monitoring and mapping both newly formed and previously unknown or concealed fractures that may pose risks to public safety.
 Their efforts involve the use of advanced tools such as drones and various geophysical survey instruments.
 Concealed fractures continue to be discovered, as many of the eruptions in the series either dilate pre-existing fractures or generate new ones.
+Primarily carried out in 2024, researchers used magnetic-field measurements collected using drones and on-foot magnetic surveys to map subsurface fractures and cavities beneath Grindavík.
+The survey comprised approximately 320 km of measurements: about 220 km of drone flight lines and 100 km surveyed on foot with magnetometers.
+Because the basalt beneath the town has strong magnetic properties, fractures and cavities can produce detectable anomalies in the local magnetic field, allowing concealed structures to be identified beneath soil, roads, buildings, and other surface cover.
+The magnetic data were compared with LiDAR measurements, photographs, older aerial imagery, and field observations.
+Selected sites were subsequently excavated to verify the interpretations.
+Several previously unknown fractures and cavities were confirmed, indicating that the method can provide a rapid means of identifying concealed geological structures and supporting hazard assessment.
 On 10 January 2024, an employee engaged in sealing these cracks fell into what was apparently the largest fault, which runs directly through the centre of the town.

-To further enhance the existing security measures in Grindavík, which involved sending SMS warning messages to residents in the zone, emergency warning sirens underwent testing prior to the March–May eruption in 2024.
+To further enhance the existing security measures in Grindavík, which involved sending SMS warning messages to residents in the zone, emergency warning sirens underwent testing prior to the March–May 2024 eruption.
 Warning sirens have not been sounded in Iceland since April 2000 after they were subsequently decommissioned.
 Instead of warning sirens, a dial-out system was developed for all mobile phones.
 The warning sirens were, among other things, decommissioned as they were considered expensive and unreliable in operation.
 The system currently comprises three sirens in Grindavík, with additional sirens installed at the Svartsengi power station and the Blue Lagoon, which will go off in the event of an imminent eruption.